-1 2 chooses to increase the controls in existing areas, it shall prepare and submit a 3 written application to the APCO that contains District-approved modeling which 4 demonstrates that the monitored impact can be reduced below the NAAQS by 5 increasing the controls in existing dust control areas.
-The APCO has sole 6 discretion whether to approve or disapprove the application.
-7 E. The BACM Contingency Measures shall be limited to the Owens Lake bed below 8 the Regulatory Shoreline elevation of 3,600.00 feet above mean sea level (amsl) 9 and above the natural brine pool ordinary high water elevation of 3,553.55 feet 10 amsl.
-11 F. The BACM Contingency Measures areas will be controlled with waterless or 12 water-neutral dust control measures by offsetting any new or increased water use 13 with water savings elsewhere on the lakebed.
-The City is solely responsible for 14 securing all permissions and authorizations necessary for those water savings.
-15 Failure or inability to secure such permissions and authorizations shall not relieve 16 the City from its obligation to timely install and operate the ordered Contingency 17 Measures.
-This paragraph is subject to the provisions of Paragraph 16 if they are 18 applicable.
-19 G. The implementation of BACM Contingency Measures will be considered 20 contingency measures under Section 172(c)(9) of the federal Clean Air Act.
-21 Although the City may provide comment on a proposed BACM Contingency 22 Measures order by the APCO, the City shall not appeal or contest the APCO's 23 order for dust controls included in the combined 53.4 square miles now or in the 24 future in any administrative or judicial forum, under any law, statute or legal 25 theory whatsoever including Health & Safety Code Section 42316.
-26 Н. All BACM Contingency Measures shall be installed by the City and be operational 27 within three years of the date that the APCO orders the City to implement them, 28 except that if the City selects the use of BACM Managed Vegetation in Paragraph 10 for any of the areas ordered for BACM Contingency Measures, the City shall
+- E. The BACM Contingency Measures shall be limited to the Owens Lake bed below the Regulatory Shoreline elevation of 3,600.00 feet above mean sea level (amsl) and above the natural brine pool ordinary high water elevation of 3,553.55 feet amsl. - F. The BACM Contingency Measures areas will be controlled with waterless or water-neutral dust control measures by offsetting any new or increased water use with water savings elsewhere on the lakebed.
+The City is solely responsible for securing all permissions and authorizations necessary for those water savings.
+Failure or inability to secure such permissions and authorizations shall not relieve the City from its obligation to timely install and operate the ordered Contingency Measures.
+This paragraph is subject to the provisions of Paragraph 16 if they are applicable. - G. The implementation of BACM Contingency Measures will be considered contingency measures under Section 172(c)(9) of the federal Clean Air Act.
+Although the City may provide comment on a proposed BACM Contingency Measures order by the APCO, the City shall not appeal or contest the APCO's order for dust controls included in the combined 53.4 square miles now or in the future in any administrative or judicial forum, under any law, statute or legal theory whatsoever including Health & Safety Code Section 42316. - H. All BACM Contingency Measures shall be installed by the City and be operational within three years of the date that the APCO orders the City to implement them, except that if the City selects the use of BACM Managed Vegetation in Paragraph 10 for any of the areas ordered for BACM Contingency Measures, the City shall